My Philosophy

 Well Rounded Training

+If you want to make the team and earn playing time you must prove to your coach that you can help them win.
+The way to do that is learn a well rounded skill set that enables you to contribute in multiple ways.
 Many training programs exclusively focus on ball-dominant skills such as ball-handling, shooting, scoring, and finishing moves, while ignoring equally important skills such as defense, rebounding, passing and playing off-ball.
 Ballhandling, shooting, scoring and finishing are very important and should be worked on, but the less glamorous parts of the game should not be ignored for one very important reason, those skills impact winning.
-If you want to make the team and earn playing time, you need to prove to your coach you can help them win.

-The problem with solely training ball dominant skills is that a basketball team needs players that fit a variety of roles, and there are only a small percentage of players capable of playing the role of primary scorer and/or primary ball handler.
+The problem with solely training ball dominant skills is that a basketball team needs players that fit a variety of roles, and only a few players will play the role of primary scorer and/or primary ball handler.
 The rest of the team needs to be filled out with players who can defend, pass, rebound and play off ball.
 If you want a spot on the team, or more playing time, you must be willing to play a role, that means you need to spend a portion of your training time working on role player skills.
 We will still spend lots of time on ballhandling, shooting and scoring.
 We will also work on the all around game!

 Progression

-One of the biggest issues in modern basketball training is teaching advanced skills to non advanced players.
+The process of learning any skill is simple, but not easy.
+Develop coordination that enables you to perform the skill.
+Break it down into small steps.
+Put the steps together, then continue to build on the skill by increasing intensity and complexity.
+One of the biggest issues in modern basketball training is that advanced skills are being taught to non-advanced players.
 If you’ve ever watched training videos on instagram, you will likely see trainers teaching players to replicate moves from elite NBA players.
 Those are great players and we should all be impressed with their skills.
-However, there is small minority of highly advanced players that are ready to copy their moves.
-The VAST majority of players are not even close to being ready for that.
-Advanced moves are exciting to watch, therefore get more attention on social media.
+However, the VAST majority of players are not even close to being ready for that.
 In order to learn the advanced moves, you need to build a foundational skill set.
-Learn the fundamentals, then progress to the advanced skills at an appropriate pace.
 If you are patient and willing to learn the fundamentals, then you will be even better at the advanced skills in the long run, because those skills will be built on a solid foundation.
+To be clear, I’m not against combo dribble moves, step-backs, fade-aways and euro-steps, I think those moves are awesome if they are built on the proper foundation.

 Fitness